yehoshuadimarsky/bcpandas/README.md

 This repository aims to fix and improve on `bcpy` and the above issues by making the design choices described below.

-> Note, much credit is due to `bcpy` for the original idea and for some of the code that was adopted and changed.
+> Much credit is due to `bcpy` for the original idea and for some of the code that was adopted and changed.

 #### magical-sqlserver
 `magical-sqlserver` is a library to make working with Python and SQL Server very easy.
 But it doesn't fit what I'm trying to do:
 * No built in support for pandas DataFrame
 * Larger codebase, I'm not fully comfortable with the dependency on the very heavy pymssql

 ### Design and Scope
 The _**only**_ scope of `bcpandas` is to read and write between a pandas DataFrame and a Microsoft SQL Server database.
 That's it.
 We do _**not**_ concern ourselves with reading existing flat files to/from SQL - that introduces _way_ to much complexity in trying to parse and decode the various parts of the file, like delimiters, quote characters, and line endings.
 Instead, to read/write an exiting flat file, just import it via pandas into a DataFrame, and then use `bcpandas`.